JimDesu/basis-lang/spec.md

 **DISPOSE &mdash; finalize/consume.** The callee ends the value's life: it discharges the finalizing duty and leaves the slot `uninit`.
 As a parameter, `~` marks a consumed argument &mdash; the common finalizing shape, where an ordinary-receiver method finalizes the value at the `~` position (`Heap h :: free: Storage ~s`).
 As a receiver, a `~` receiver names a finalizer, the destruction-dual of a CREATE constructor receiver.
 Only the items actually finalized carry `~`; the surrounding receiver and parameters keep their ordinary modes.
 The `~ x` operation and the field-teardown gate are in &sect;7.22.

+**The discipline in five sentences.** *READ is a promise to the caller, kept transitively (&sect;6.4).
+CREATE writes once, at the end &mdash; compute, then commit (&sect;6.12).
+The mode is part of the type (&sect;6.11).
+A CREATE obligation belongs to a call boundary, and a lambda is not one (&sect;6.9).
+Command values live on the stack, and one that references a frame cannot leave it (&sect;8.4).* Each is expanded in its own section; together they are the surface a working programmer needs.

 The five modes form a complete discipline: every parameter and receiver in the language belongs to exactly one of them, and the choice is structural &mdash; the language has no "default" mode, no mode that emerges from absence of declaration.
 The READ mode appears as the bare-name form (no marker); it is the no-marker case in the syntax, but it is no less a deliberate declaration than the other three.

 ### 6.9 Capture-List Mode Constraints

-Lambda forms (&sect;8.4) accept an explicit capture list, written after the parameter list separated by `/`: `:<args / captures>{body}`.
+**A CREATE obligation belongs to a call boundary, and a lambda is not one.** Lambda forms (&sect;8.4) accept an explicit capture list, written after the parameter list separated by `/`: `:<args / captures>{body}`.
 Each entry in the capture list carries a mode marker per the named-context rule of &sect;6.2 &mdash; `'name`, `&name`, or bare `name` for CREATE, UPDATE, and READ respectively.

 **Only READ and UPDATE modes are admitted in lambda capture lists; CREATE is forbidden.** Capturing a CREATE obligation into a lambda is not meaningful, for two related reasons.
-First, lambda values may outlive `D` (the defining frame) through ceiling-flattening of reference captures (&sect;8.4), at which point the CREATE slot may no longer exist.
+First, a CREATE capture is definitionally a reference to `D` aimed at crossing `D`'s boundary, which the self-reference rule (&sect;8.4) exists to reject.
 Second, lambdas have multi-invocation semantics &mdash; deferring a CREATE write to "whenever the lambda runs" would either have multiple lambda invocations attempt to write the same slot multiple times (violating the write-once rule) or have one invocation discharge the obligation while others receive a slot already-written (defeating the meaning of the capture).
 The CREATE obligation is to write at a specific call boundary in the defining frame, and the lambda capture list cannot carry that obligation across the construction boundary.
+The rejection diagnostic names the replacing idiom: give the lambda its own CREATE parameter and let the invoker route the value.

 The mode-and-taint discipline composes with the capture mechanisms uniformly.
 A captured READ or UPDATE value &mdash; captured via a lambda's slash list &mdash; carries the defining-frame slot's taint into the closure body; the closure's invocations operate on the captured value at the captured-mode contract, with the taint discipline preserved.